Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/1-WebApp-OIDC/1-2-AnyOrg/README.md

 ## How to restrict users from specific organizations from signing-in your web app

 In order to restrict users from specific organizations from signing-in to your web app, you'll need to customize your code a bit more to restrict issuers.
-In Azure AD, the token issuers are the Azure AD tenants which issue tokens to applications.
+In Microsoft Entra ID, the token issuers are the Microsoft Entra tenants which issue tokens to applications.

 In the `Startup.cs` file, in the `ConfigureServices` method, after `services.AddMicrosoftWebAppAuthentication(Configuration)` add some code to filter  issuers by overriding the `TokenValidationParameters.IssuerValidator` delegate.